A fast machine learning tool to predict the composition of astronomical ices from infrared absorption spectra: Propagation of uncertainties

 Throughout the calculations of the paper, there have been several times in which we had to calculate the propagation of uncertainties: for converting the JWST spectra from spectral flux to absorbance, for propagating this last uncertainty in absorbance through the predictions of the neural networks, and also to perform the ratio of the abundances (predicted by AICE or by other works) with respect to \ch{H2O}.

 In all these cases, we used the approach of the Python library RichValues,\footnote{\url{https://pypi.org/project/richvalues/}} similarly as used by \cite{Megias2023}.
-It consists of using probability density functions (PDFs) to represent the quantities with uncertainties, and then using a bootstrap simulation to propagate numerically the uncertainties through any desired function.
+It consists of using probability density functions (PDFs) to represent the quantities with uncertainties, and then using a Monte Carlo simulation to numerically propagate the uncertainties through any desired function.
 In the following, we explain the mathematical basis of this approach.